libremonde-org/paper-research-privacy-matrix.org/notes.md

 The Push server will have access to the following info in each notification:

-- The user Matrix ID.
+- The app ID and The push key, which could uniquely identify a user
 - The room ID.
 - The event ID.